CTSRD-CHERI/cheri-c-programming/src/allocators/allocator-guarantees.md

  * Return a capability that has the same integer address as the passed argument, but with different bounds.

+The allocator should:

+ * Zero any newly accessible memory before returning a pointer to it, including any allocator metadata.

 The allocator may:

  * Implement fail-stop semantics if the call fails for the above reasons.